Skip to main content

 You can listen to a podcast interview with me here.

-I am planning to accept a Ph.D. student for entry in Fall 2024.
+I am reviewing Ph.D. applications for entry in Fall 2025.
 You can learn more about the UGA I-O Ph.D. program here.
+We are holding a virtual open house for prospective Ph.D. students on Monday October 28th, 2024 6pm-7pm Eastern Time.
+You can register here.

 Education: